The important Source URL you’ll need is: https://fparc.uk/fparcevents.ical

 iCal lets us know when FPARC Club Events have been scheduled, without us having to search the website or the Groups.IO BBS.

-⚠️ An event organiser puts a new event on the website (or updates an existing one), and shortly afterwards, all our calendar apps receive the new information (along with sounding any notifications that we’ve configured in our app).
+⚠️ Example: An event organiser uploads a new event to our website (or updates an existing one) and, shortly afterwards, all club-member calendars* receive the new event information.

 Both club members and non-club members can have the Club Events loaded into our diaries.